North Korea Could Have Nuclear ICBM Sooner Than You Think

 Then there’s China: North Korea’s main investor, trade partner, and economic lifeline.
 Beijing has been pushing a proposal that would see Pyongyang freeze its nuclear program in exchange for a halt to large-scale joint military exercises between the U.S. and South Korea (both developments that would suit its interests nicely).
 The North Koreans are apparently receptive to this “dual freeze” arrangement, but the U.S. and South Korea are not.

 So how should the Trump administration handle this crisis?
 As Mark Bowden explained in his recent Atlantic cover story, all of Washington’s military options for bursting Kim’s nuclear ambitions would have catastrophic risks and no guarantee of fulfilling their objectives.
-Some voices on the right are urging the U.S. to increase pressure on China to contain its troublesome ally, whether through sanctions, an Asian counterpart to NATO, or a missile defense arms race.
-Others say the best path forward is to open good-faith negotiations with Pyongyang, as South Korea’s new President Moon Jae-in has expressed interest in doing.
+Some voices on the right are urging the U.S. to increase pressure on China to contain its troublesome ally, whether through sanctions, an Asian counterpart to NATO, or a missile-defense arms race.
+Others say the best path forward is to open good-faith negotiations with Pyongyang, as South Korea’s new president Moon Jae-in has expressed interest in doing.

 What the administration will do is another question entirely.
-An embattled White House, an intelligence establishment disdained by the president, and a systematically depopulated State Department are not the best partners to devise a coherent strategy for facing down the North Korean threat.
+An embattled White House, an intelligence Establishment disdained by the president, and a systematically depopulated State Department are not the best partners to devise a coherent strategy for facing down the North Korean threat.

 Comments